Search M

 Our knowledge rich curriculum has been balanced with opportunities for pupils to apply their knowledge creatively, which will in turn help them to become skilful computer scientists.

 We encourage staff to try and embed computing and technology across the curriculum to make learning creative and accessible through using technology in a considered manner to further support pupils’ learning in line with latest research from the Education Endowment Foundation (EEF) (Using Digital Technology to Improve Learning, March 2019).
-We want our pupils to be fluent with a range of tools to best express their understanding.
-This will allow greater independence and confidence when choosing the best tool to fulfil the task and challenge set by teachers.

 Implementation